 Previous work studied Varadhan-type asymptotics in the case of graphs \cite{kellerNoteShorttimeBehavior2016,steinerbergerVaradhanAsymptoticsHeat2019}, showing that the short-time behaviour of the heat kernel is given by

 where $d(x,y)$ is the shortest path distance on the graph between $x$ and $y$, and $c(x,y)$ is a constant equal to the number of such shortest paths.
-This lets us state the following Varadhan formula for graphs:
+This lets us state the following Varadhan formula for graphs \cite{kellerNoteShorttimeBehavior2016}:

 The intuition behind this result can be found by looking at the Taylor series of the heat kernel \eqref{eq:heat-kernel} and recalling the well-known fact that for $m \in \N$, $(A^m)_{xy}$ is equal to the number of walks of length $m$ between $x$ and $y$.
-In particular, $(A^m)_{xy} = 0$ for $m < d(x,y)$, and $d(x,y)$ is the smallest integer $\ell$ such that $(A^\ell)_{xy} \neq 0$, the number of paths of lengths $\ell$ between $x$ and $y$.
+In particular, $(A^m)_{xy} = 0$ for $m < d(x,y)$, and $d(x,y)$ is the smallest integer $\ell$ such that $(A^\ell)_{xy} \neq 0$, and counts the number of paths of length $\ell$ between $x$ and $y$.

 A similar claim holds true for powers of the Laplacian.
 We show this result in the simple case where $D$ and $A$ commute (meaning vertices in the same connected component have the same degree).
-This implies
+This implies that

 When $m < d(x,y)$, the $xy$ entry of each term $D^k (A^{m-k})$ is zero, hence $(L^m)_{xy} = 0$.
 When $m = d(x,y)$, all terms in the sum are zero, except for the first one, which is equal to $(A^{d(x,y)})_{xy}$.